segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/databricks-profiles-sync.md

 ---
-title: Databricks Profiles Sync
+title: Databricks for Profiles Sync
 plan: unify
 ---

-With Databricks Profiles Sync, you can use [Profiles Sync](/docs/unify/profiles-sync/overview/) to sync Segment profiles into your Databricks Lakehouse.
+With Databricks for Profiles Sync, you can use [Profiles Sync](/docs/unify/profiles-sync/overview/) to sync Segment profiles into your Databricks Lakehouse.

 ## Getting started